FACN3/Boltware/README.md

 # How?

 We’ve used Github to complete and manage our project, Atom for coding and Google Development tools to check accessibility and mobile responsiveness.
-Also a shout out to Neil for the load of his camera!
+Also a shout out to Neil for the loan of his camera!

 Building the site: